rugpullindex/content/about.md

 ## Technical Details

-We crawl all of Ocean Protocl's data markets on a daily basis.
+We crawl all of Ocean Protocol's data markets on a daily basis.
 All data markets are then ranked relatively to their market's liqudity and by how equal the market's stake is distributed among liquidity providers (we use a [gini coefficient](https://en.wikipedia.org/w/index.php?title=Gini_coefficient&oldid=985147212)).